mousepawmedia/pawlib/README.md

 ## Dependencies

-PawLIB depends on CPGF, which is included in this repository.
+PawLIB depends on CPGF.

 ## Building

-If you have the full source repository, see BUILDING.md for information on how to build PawLIB, PawLIB Tester, CPGF, and the documentation.
+If you have the full source repository, see BUILDING.md for information on how to build PawLIB, PawLIB Tester, and the documentation.

 The Ready-To-Use version of PawLIB only contains the folders 'include' and 'lib'.
 You can find the full source repository on [Github][5].